- What does your organization do?

-1. Through land management, scientific research, and education, our mission is to protect and maintain the physical, hydrological and biological integrity of the Big Bend area of the Platte River so that it continues to function as a life support system for whooping cranes, sandhill cranes and other migratory bird species.
+Through land management, scientific research, and education, we protect and maintain the physical, hydrological and biological integrity of the Big Bend area of the Platte River so that it continues to function as a life support system for Whooping Cranes, Sandhill Cranes and other migratory bird species.
 For a list of specific programs and services we provide, visit our What We Do section.

-3. The Crane Trust is a self-sustaining non-profit organization that depends on your generous support to protect and preserve critical habitat for the endangered whooping crane and sandhill cranes.
+The Crane Trust is an independent non-profit organization that depends on your generous support to protect and preserve critical habitat for the endangered whooping crane and sandhill cranes.
 You can help ensure that cranes and other migratory birds will continue to thrive along the Platte River for years to come.

 The Crane Trust is a 501(C)3 non-profit formally named the Platte River Whooping Crane Maintenance Trust, Inc. EIN 47-0623996